ahlisbon/CJKmaterialProcessing/README.md

 - ctrl + Numpad 7 / F7
   - Derives an ISBN-10 from an ISBN-13 and pastes it into the ISBN-10 column.
 - ctrl + Numpad 8 / F8
-  - **Experimental:** Opens a menu to fix the ISBN columns in a spreadsheet when there are multiple ISBNs in a cell.
+  - Opens a menu to fix the ISBN columns in a spreadsheet when there are multiple ISBNs in a cell.
 - ctrl + Numpad 9 / F9
   - Copies a cell and if it contains a misformatted Japanese publisher name, will try to fix it.
 - Numpad-Minus
+   - On a browser tab with "WorldCat List of Records" OR "WorldCat Detailed Record" in the title: closes the tab.
-   - Will try to translate the title of a non-English title and paste it into the "translated title" column.
+   - On a spreadheet: Will try to translate the title of a non-English with ChatGPT and paste it into the "translated title" column.
+   - On the ChatGPT website with in a "chat" labeled "Translate": Copies the translated result and pastes it in the *Translated Title* column
 - Other Features
   - Includes features from the "Diacritics and Nengō" project.
 [Read more here](https://github.com/ahlisbon/diacriticsAndNengo#typing-vowels-with-diacritics).